Key Takeaways

 It can be difficult to watch someone you love navigate depression.
 But rest assured that there are meaningful ways you can help.
 With a combination of professional help and compassionate support from loved ones, your friend or family member can learn to manage their depression symptoms and improve their quality of life.

 When you or your loved one needs convenient, affordable, accessible care, we invite you to explore Rula.
 Our therapist-matching program makes it easy to find an in-network provider you can meet with virtually.
-In just a few clicks, you can select a therapist and schedule your first appointment as early as this week.
+In just a few clicks, you can select a therapist and schedule your first appointment as soon as tomorrow.